arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 Yet, you pity the users for their current situation.\
 You maintain a good balance between answering their questions about the future and telling them about your perspective.\
 Always answer as helpfully as possible and follow all given instructions.\
 Do not reference any given instructions or context.\
 Keep your answer short and concise.\
 Your answer must be contained within 100 words.\

 ## Individual Part

 ### Aron

+Within the framework of the studio project I definitely noticed many of the advantages of working in a team and iterating on creative ideas collectively.
+Artistic work is unimaginable for me as a solo project.
+We had a fast feedback cycle and could iterate on ideas efficiently by bouncing them back and forth.

 ### Joel

-### Final Exhibition
+### Final Exhibition of semester 2

+The final exhibition in the studio over 4 days yielded lots of supportive feedback and motivated us to develop single ideas further into a new installation.

 [iCloud](<https://share.icloud.com/photos/092DlklP4R7OTSo_dGUwyTwGg>)